miscalencu/CodeSmells/README.md

 - **LazyClass** – Class that does almost nothing.
 - **DataClass** – Class that only holds data with no behavior.
 - **DeadCode** – Unused code.
+- **Speculative Generality** – Code that anticipates future needs that never materialize.

 **5. Couplers**

 Excessive coupling between classes.
-- **FeatureEnvy** – One class excessively uses another’s data.
+- **FeatureEnvy** – One class excessively uses another's data.
-- **InappropriateIntimacy** – Classes know too much about each other’s internals.
+- **InappropriateIntimacy** – Classes know too much about each other's internals.
 - **MessageChains** – Long chains of method calls.
 - **MiddleMan** – Class delegates all work to another.
+- **IncompleteLibrary** – Library that doesn't provide needed functionality.

 #### 🚀 How to Use